Behind the Music

 As a child, Tyrus and his family attended a large, historic church in Trenton pastored by his uncle.
 There, he had the opportunity to discover, explore, and refine his gifts in music and ministry from an early age.
 At 8 he formed an all-male singing group that subsequently performed with gospel legends Rev. Timothy Wright and Bishop Rance Allen before touring with “Willie Neal & The Gospel Keynotes” and “The Mighty Clouds of Joy”.
 At age 9 he began taking classical piano lessons, and by the age of 12, Tyrus had become the church’s primary organist and choral director.
 At age 16, after appearing in a series of small stage productions, Tyrus auditioned and became a finalist on season two of American Idol.
 Thereafter, he went on to win the world-famous Apollo Amateur Night competition five consecutive times singing and playing Smokie Norful’s hit “I Need You Now”.

 The highlight of his life occurred on November 13, 2006.
 At age 21, Tyrus married the love of his life Shaone Bush.
 Together they have four sons, Tyrus II, Neri, Princeton, and Tylin as well as a daughter, Tylie.
-Tyrus is currently a licensed minister and serves as Worship Leader at First Baptist Church of Lincoln Gardens in Somerset, NJ.
+Tyrus is currently a licensed minister and serves as Minister of Music and Fine Arts at Bethany Baptist Church in Lindenwold, NJ.

 Prior to releasing his debut single “Already Done”, Tyrus has collaborated with producers, writers, and artists such as Stanley Brown, Fred Jerkins III, LaShawn Daniels, Rodney "Darkchild" Jerkins, Melonie Daniels, and most recently penned "Prayer Changes Things" for gospel legend Shirley Caesar.